HanrichPotgieter/BeriaGrainTerminal/README.md

 git clone https://github.com/HanrichPotgieter/BeriaGrainTerminal.git
 ```
 ##Downloading depedencies and compiling the S7 driver.
+This step is only valid if working on Windows.
 Set Visual Studios 2013 as your building enviroment for npm
 ```
 npm config set msvs_version 2013
 ```